Unified first law and some general prescription: a redefinition of surface gravity: Friedmann Equations from the ufl

 or in explicit form

-Now the total energy inside the horizon is a purely geometric quantity, related to the structure of the space-time and to the Einstein's equations [22].
-According to Misner and sharp \cite{Hayward1,Hayward2,Hayward3,Hayward4,Cai2,Bak1}, the total energy is given by
+Now the total energy inside the horizon is a purely geometric quantity, related to the structure of the spacetime and to the Einstein equations \cite{Helou1}.
+According to Misner and Sharp \cite{Hayward1,Hayward2,Hayward3,Hayward4,Cai2,Bak1}, the total energy is given by

 which on simplification gives